klauswiese/Planet/README.md

 ## 4.2 PlanetScopeNICFI()

-THis funtion is to see the images avalilable to download.
+This function is to see the images avalilable to download.

 ```
 library(Planet)